racampos/emma/README.md

 ![Product Exchange Workflow 2](/docs/pew2.png)

-This is the state of the system at the end of the Product Supply Workflow:
+This is the state of the system at the end of the Product Exchange Workflow:

 ![Product Exchange Workflow Final State](/docs/pew_fs.png)